rubypinkromance/rubypinkromance.com/src/shorts/truth-or-dare.md

 Alice purred happily, her tongue dancing around Julie’s nipple.

-“I told him how hot it was to watch, to see you cum, and see his — ah! — see his cock swelling inside you.”
+“I told him how hot it was to watch, to see you cum, and see his—ah!—see his cock swelling inside you.”

 Dan was gripping her hips, biting his lip as Julie rubbed against him, and he watched Alice suck on her breast.
 He looked up at Julie eagerly, and she nodded, pulling his face to her other breast.

-“Yeah, you can suck on my other — oh! — nipple.
+“Yeah, you can suck on my other—oh!—nipple.
 Oh fuck, yeah, keep doing that.”

 Julie’s grinding was becoming more insistent.
 She had one hand wrapped around the back of each of their heads.
 Dan’s cock was unyielding against her, and her clit seemed to crackle with electricity as she dragged it along the length of his shaft.
 Their tongues swirled around her nipples as she struggled to keep talking.

 “Alice, it was so fucking sexy to see your pussy lips wrapped around his cock.
-When he said he was about to cum — ooh! — I pulled him out of you and into my mouth — ah! — he was covered in your cream, and it tasted so good — fuck! — he was so ready and he thrust forward — uh! — into my throat and suddenly he was — aaaah! — cumming!
+When he said he was about to cum — ooh!—I pulled him out of you and into my mouth—ah!—he was covered in your cream, and it tasted so good—fuck!—he was so ready and he thrust forward—uh!—into my throat and suddenly he was—aaaah!—cumming!
 Cumming!”

 As if to punctuate the story, Julie’s first orgasm rolled down her spine.
 She tightened her grip on their hair, pulling them harder against her breasts.
 Her pussy was clenching, yearning to be filled.
 Every flick of a tongue against her nipples sent sparks flowing down to her clit.